Philip-Scott/Notes-up/README.md

 ## New in 1.3.1!

+- A help section has been added to the editing view.
+Simply click on the question mark on the top-right and you'll see a list with the markdown format!
+(Try clicking on the code)
 - You can now keep your notebook list open while editing.
 Available right from the settings!
 - Plugins!
 One more plugin has been added to the family!
 	- **Highlight**: By using it just once in your document, you'll enable syntax highlighting!
 Just type  ` <highlight>` and your code blocks will be given some style!
 You just need to add the language you're using like ` ```vala `